Robert Emmett O'Malley: Military career

 Enlisting in the United States Marine Corps on October 11, 1961, O'Malley completed recruit training at the Marine Corps Recruit Depot Parris Island.
 He then transferred to Marine Corps Base Camp Pendleton and served with the 5th Marine Regiment, 1st Marine Division.
 He was promoted to private first class in May 1962.

 The following year, O'Malley arrived on Okinawa as a member of the 3rd Battalion 9th Marines, then part of 3rd Marine Division.
 While there, he was promoted to lance corporal in March 1963, and to corporal in November.
 He returned to Camp Pendleton in 1964 as a member of the 2nd Battalion 1st Marines.
 In October 1964, he was awarded a Good Conduct Medal upon completing three years of satisfactory service in the Marine Corps.

 As a squad leader in Company I, 3rd Battalion 3rd Marines, O'Malley was sent to Vietnam in 1965, arriving at the Chu Lai Marine Corps base in May.
-Three months later, intelligence indicated that a Viet Cong regiment had moved down from the mountains and positioned itself a few miles south of Chu Lai.
+Three months later, intelligence indicated a Viet Cong regiment had moved down from the mountains and positioned itself a few miles south of Chu Lai.
 At dawn on August 18, 1965, as part of Operation Starlite, a preemptive strike against the Viet Cong force, O'Malley's battalion performed an amphibious landing near the village of An Cuong 2.
 Shortly after landing, they came under mortar and small arms fire.
 During the ensuing firefight, O'Malley single-handedly attacked a Viet Cong trench and helped to evacuate wounded Marines.
 Eventually, his squad was ordered to withdraw.
 As he led his men to the helicopter extraction point, he was hit in the legs, arm, and chest by mortar fragmentation.
 Despite his wounds, he refused to be evacuated and instead provided suppressive fire until all of his Marines had boarded a helicopter.

 After the battle, O'Malley received treatment in Japan for his wounds, including surgery to remove fragmentation that had lodged in his lungs.
 He was promoted to sergeant in December 1965, and returned to Camp Pendleton, where he stayed for the remainder of his service.
 He left the Marine Corps in April 1966.

 O'Malley was flown on Air Force One to Austin, Texas, and, on December 6, 1966, was awarded the Medal of Honor by President Lyndon B. Johnson at the Federal Building in Austin.
-Both the Marine Corps Drill Team and The Marine Corps Band took part in the ceremony at the Texas White House.
+Both the United States Marine Corps Silent Drill Platoon and Marine Corps Band took part in the ceremony at the Texas White House.